Jmcgee01125/ObsidiaMC-Discord-Console/README.md

-# ObsidiaMC Web Console
+# ObsidiaMC Discord Console

-Python and Nextcord-based Minecraft console using Discord to issue commands.
+Cross-platform Python and Nextcord-based Minecraft console using Discord to issue commands.

 ---